markusthilo/RoboCopyGui/README.md

 # RoboCopyGui
 This is a graphical user interface for MS Windows' RoboCopy.

-It is still under construction!
+2025-05-03: Version 0.0.1 is a pre-release, alpha, testing only!

 ## Installation (Developers)
 Clone the repo.
 The make batch script uses Nuitka to build executable: